 Inspiring best-selling novels, a blockbuster movie, and countless photographs, there is just something palpable about the magic that radiates from the various Bridges of Madison County.
 While it’s a great sightseeing tour to go out and see these bridges on your own, the Madison County Chamber of Commerce is happy to give you a little more insight on why and how these bridges became so culturally significant.
 With half-day, full-day and two-day tours available, you can choose how much you want to see and learn, and with any option, you’ll be sure to catch some great glimpses at perhaps the most scenic covered bridges in the nation.

-You have many choices of experiences when visiting the Boone & Scenic Valley Railroad and Museum.
+You have many choices of experiences when visiting the Boone & Scenic Valley Railroad and James H. Andrew Railroad Museum.
 Visitors can hop onto the “basic” excursion, which is misleading for the number of sights to be seen, or partake in a special event hosted by the rail line, including dinner cars, kid’s events and the Santa Express.
 Sitting on the train as it makes its way through the scenic valleys that surround Boone is a peaceful experience, of which can make anyone appreciate this mode of transportation that was once much more popular.
-With the adjoining museum waiting for passengers once they get off the train, there is plenty to see, do and learn when it comes to the Boone & Scenic Valley Railroad.
+With the adjoining museum waiting for passengers once they get off the train, there is plenty to see, do and learn when it comes to the Boone & Scenic Valley and James H. Andrew Railroad Museum.

 If you ever wanted to take a peek into the life of an artist, then the Northeast Iowa Artists’ Studio Tour is right for you.
 Featuring 50-plus artist studios, all within 40 miles of the tourist-friendly town of Decorah, this unique annual attraction allows visitors to pop into, observe and talk with the artists who call this scenic area home.
 While on the tour, you might be surprised to see that some studios don’t look too differently than your workspace at home.
 And at all locations, you’ll get a behind-the-scenes glimpse at what it takes to make artful products that are sold throughout the country.